 Many of us use those handy, portable, external storage devices known as USB drives almost every day.
 They are portable, easy to use, and can store a large amount of data.
 They are a convenient way to have important files and data with us at all times.

 Unfortunately, much like computer hard drives, USB drives can fail and drive corruption can result in data loss.
-In this post, we’re going to show you how you can fix a corrupted USB file and recovery your data.
+In this post, we’re going to show you how you can fix a corrupted USB file and perform data recovery.

 Repairing a corrupted USB drive with a Windows computer